kcoopermiller/pwns/1337UP-2024/crypto/schrodingers-pad/schrodingers-pad.md

 our_cipher_alive = reverse_cat_box_alive(our_cipher)
 our_cipher_dead = reverse_cat_box_dead(our_cipher)

-# Since we know our plaintext was all 'A's, we can XOR to get potential keys
+# Since we know our plaintext, we can XOR to get potential keys
 potential_key_alive = xor_bytes(known_plain, our_cipher_alive)
 potential_key_dead = xor_bytes(known_plain, our_cipher_dead)